jgjin/not-quite-an-expert/content/posts/onions_continued.md

 When the shallots start to turn translucent, add salt and pepper.
 # Step 5
 ![Step 5](/step-05.jpg)
 Crap.
 Is part of it starting to burn?
-How frequently were you supposed to stir it.
+How frequently were you supposed to stir it?
 What do you mean by "stir frequently," [recipe](https://www.foodnetwork.com/recipes/french-onion-soup-recipe-1950864)?
 # Step 6
 ![Step 6](/step-06.jpg)
 Try to cut the cheese.
 What is this packaging?
 Why is white cheddar white?
-How am I supposed to have opened this packaging?
+What is this packaging?
+Which dairy farmer witch woke up and cursed me with this difficult packaging?
 # Step 7
 ![Step 7](/step-07.jpg)
 Oh, that's definitely starting to look burnt.
 Should you remove it from the heat?
 Didn't you just write about [needing to caramelize onions over a long time]({{< ref "onions.md" >}})?
 You can't give up now!
 There are no stakes!